CLASSIFICATION

 Standing athletes have a physical impairment, such as a missing limb or weakness on one side of their body.
 Standing athletes can use outriggers - tiny skis on the ends of their poles - for balance if they wish (but don’t have to).
 They may also use other aids such as prosthetics.

-Sitting athletes have limited use of their lower body and use a sit ski (otherwise known as a ‘rig’).
+Sitting athletes have limited use of their lower body and use a cross country sit ski (otherwise known as a ‘rig’).

 Within these categories, there are numerous subcategories, which indicate how disabled a person is.
 The greater the disability, the more time is taken off your overall race time in order for fairness amongst competitors.
 This can make a big difference!